alesh-kajzar/hugit/README.md

 printf("This is code, that you want.");
 ```

-After resolving all conflicts you will use this command:
+After resolving all conflicts use this command:
 ```
 ./hugit.sh get-lastest-version --continue
 ```

 ### Sending your changes to shared directory
-When you're satisfied with your work and you want to share it, type:
+When you're satisfied with your work and you want to share your changes, type:
 ```
 ./hugit.sh check-in "Fixed some bugs."
 ```

-If there is a conflict, resolve it (that is described above) and type:
+If there is a conflict, resolve it (that is described [above](https://github.com/alesh-kajzar/hugit/edit/master/README.md#getting-changes-of-your-workmates)) and type:
 ```
 ./hugit.sh check-in --continue
 ```